ch-stark/argocdpoliciesblog/blog_simplified.md

 In the following we will list the advantages of deploying RHACM-Policies using Argo CD showing several `real-world` examples.

-## Advantages of using Policies with ArgoCD
+## Advantages of using Policies with Argo CD

 1. RHACM-Policies can be used to install and configure Argo CD consistently either on the Managing or on Managed-Clusters.
 See    an example [here](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-openshift-gitops.yaml).
    The Policy is marked as part of the Baseline-Configuration of the "NIST SP 800-53" standard.
 Equivalents exist in other